shoaib9121/shoaib9121/README.md

 ## 👋 Hi, I’m @Shoaib Ahmad
-- 👀 Interested in JavaScript and related framework(s) e.g. React.
+- 👀 Interested in Software Development.
-- 🌱 Currently working as Principal Frontend Engineer having 7+ years of experience.
+- 🌱 Currently working as Principal Frontend Engineer having 8+ years of experience.
 - 💞️ Open to remote opportunities.
 Willing to relocate to European, Western regions for onsite jobs.
 - 📫 How to reach me? -> ahmad.shoaib9121@gmail.com